GoogleCloudPlatform/terraform-google-cloud-functions/examples/secure_cloud_function_internal_server/README.md

-# Secure Cloud Function With Cloud SQL Example
+# Secure Cloud Function With Internal Server Example

-This examples shows how to connect Secure Cloud Function (2nd Gen) with Cloud SQL in different project using a Shared VPC and multiple projects.
+This example shows how to deploy a Secure Cloud Function (2nd Gen) that communicates with an internal webserver using Shared VPC and multiple projects.

 The resources and services that this example will create or enable are: